MenxLi/metadent-app/doc/index.md

 #     details: Lorem ipsum dolor sit amet, consectetur adipiscing elit
 ---

-The community lacks free open-source tools for labeling images with semi-structured data, which are essential for training/evaluating vision-language models (for dentistry in our case :)).
+The community lacks free open-source tools for labeling images with multi-modal annotations (e.g., free-text labels + segmentation masks) which are essential for training/evaluating vision-language models.

 This app provides a simple interface for annotating images with: